 - After you have gotten permission to work for an organization, and when you get your date to register for the following quarter, bring the SOC 575 form to a supervising internship faculty member.

-- In this section, you will find class schedule for the upcoming quarters.
+- In this section, you will find class schedule for the upcoming quarters and faculty office hours.

 - Departmental Scholarships